What does your inner voice say to you?

 Since that night, I have developed a practice of everyday worthiness in my own life.
 My practice has grown and evolved as I have learned more about how to release my old protective shields of perfectionism and chronic overachieving, and replace them with vulnerability, courage, truth and love.

-If you are ready to start listening, let's connect.
+If you are ready to start listening to your inner wisdom, let's connect.
 Let's see what it would look and feel like to work together.

-Through her coaching, online programs, writing and speaking, she is creating a movement of women that are practicing worthy now instead of worthy if or when.
-She is the creator and host of the In Her Voice podcast.
+She is the creator and host of In Her Voice, a podcast for women who feel called to more - to lead, to create, to dream and to change the world.
 Her work has been featured on The Huffington Post, The Elephant Journal, YourTango.com, and she has been a featured guest on many podcasts.

-Kelly is also a professional flutist with Symphoria, a wife and the mother of 2 big boys and 1 baby girl beagle named Piper.
+Kelly is also a professional flutist with Symphoria, a wife and the mother of 2 boys, 15 and 12, and 1 beautiful beagle named Piper.

 You can learn more and connect with Kelly at www.kellycovert.com.